-- Volunteers and provides dependable and well organized assistance, is gladly available, and is willing to sacrifice to offer assistance - Works well with others and is willing to take on difficult or inconspicuous responsibilities - Cheerfully and enthusiastically renders any requested service to the school - Is willing to represent the class or school in inter-class and inter-scholastic competition - Does committee and staff work without complaint - Participates in some activity outside of school, for example, Girl Scouts, Boy Scouts, church groups, volunteer services for the elderly, poor, or disadvantaged - Mentors persons in the community or students at other schools - Shows courtesy by assisting visitors, teachers, and students supports and recommends the use of multifaceted definition of character known as the "Six Pillars of Character."
-A person of character demonstrates the following six qualities: respect, responsibility, trustworthiness, fairness, caring, and citizenship.
+- Volunteers and provides dependable and well organized assistance, is gladly available, and is willing to sacrifice to offer assistance - Works well with others and is willing to take on difficult or inconspicuous responsibilities - Cheerfully and enthusiastically renders any requested service to the school - Is willing to represent the class or school in inter-class and inter-scholastic competition - Does committee and staff work without complaint - Participates in some activity outside of school, for example, Girl Scouts, Boy Scouts, church groups, volunteer services for the elderly, poor, or disadvantaged - Mentors persons in the community or students at other schools - Shows courtesy by assisting visitors, teachers, and students of character demonstrates the following six qualities: respect, responsibility, trustworthiness, fairness, caring, and citizenship.
 Schools are encouraged to take this model, modify it to meet their local needs, and utilize it frequently in the work of their chapter.